 CHRYSOSTOM MEANS “GOLDEN MOUTHED” IN GREEK.
 John Chrysostom (St. John in the Eastern Orthodox, Catholic, and Anglican churches) began his life in 349 in Antioch and died on his way to exile in 407.
 He was most notably Archbishop of Constantinople.
 So effective was his speech that he could contain city-wide riots and influence the highest levels of royalty.
 But it also got him exiled by those his rhetoric offended.
 In his initial exile, his letters continued to stir the hearts of those who heard them, so he was banished to the farthest extremities of the empire in an attempt to make hearing him impossible.
 Chrysostom spoke the truth with uncompromising beauty, and the power of his words continues to affect the world today.

-Hannah Kim, from Veritas Classical Academy, Fullerton, CA, presented her winning thesis, “Fact Became Myth: The Mythology of Modern Science” at the Repairing the Ruins conference, June 2021, in Frisco, TX.
+Mary Blake Fletcher, from Westminster Academy, Memphis, TN, presented her winning thesis, “Persuasive Technology: The Cigarette of the 21st Century” at the Repairing the Ruins conference, June 2022, in Frisco, TX.

 The Chrysostom Oratory Contest was, in many ways, the culmination of my education.
 It was the final demonstration of my ability to think clearly and communicate effectively.
 It proved to me that the classical Christain model truly does produce students who are capable of powerful rhetoric.—Abraham Martin

 2018 Chrysostom 1st place winner, School of the Ozarks, Point Lookout, MO

 If anyone asked me two years ago whether I would be willing to speak in front of over 1,000 people, I would have responded with a hearty “no.” … I can now say that I enjoyed the experience and would recommend participation to everyone, especially those who do not consider themselves good public speakers. —McKinley Traylor